tlong314/jquery.html-tank/README.md

 ## License

-jQuery.domTank is available for use under the MIT license.
+jQuery.htmlTank is available for use under the MIT license.